DELTA-DoubleWise/DELTA-DoubleWise.github.io/index.md

   <img src="/assets/images/project_2.png" alt="Mahjong Legend" style="width: 33%; margin-right: 20px;">
   <div style="width: 70%;">
     <b><a href="https://github.com/CS334Group23/mahjong">Mahjong Legend [麻雀传奇]</a></b><br>
-    The group project of CS3343 Software Engineering Practice.
+    The group project of CS3343 Software Engineering Practice at CityU.
 Mahjong Legend is a single-player mahjong game based on the rules of Hong Kong Mahjong.
 The software simulates the mahjong game and allows the user to play with our AI.
 This program is especially design for the newbie and beginners.
   </div>
 </div>
 <br>